tylermerwitz/StarPather/StarPather/ReadMe.txt

       whammying.
-     -Easy: Find the optimal star power path for the chart entered with NO squeezing and NO early whammying -Ultra Easy: Returns the score you will get on this chart if you always activate star power as soon as it's available
+     -Easy: Find the optimal star power path for the chart entered with NO squeezing and NO early whammying -Lazy Whammy: Find the optimal star power path for the chart if you get 80% of the maximum possible whammy Star Power
 Finally, hit the "Optimize" button, and viola!
 The program will print the Star Power path requested!